Wage & Hour Dispute Lawyer in Philadelphia

 Understanding Independent Contractor Misclassification

 In recent years, many companies have misclassified their workers as “independent contractors” rather than employees.
 Employers often use the independent contractor model to save costs on payroll taxes, wages, and benefits, even when doing so may well be illegal.
 This is especially so in today’s “Gig Economy.”
-But even though a company makes its worker sign an “independent contractor” agreement in which the worker "agrees" that they are not an employee, it is many times not actually the case that the worker is truly an independent contractor in the eyes of the law.
+But even though a company makes its worker sign an “independent contractor” agreement in which the worker "agrees" that they are not an employee, it is many times not the case that the worker is truly an independent contractor in the eyes of the law.
 The reality of your work relationship determines whether you are an employee (and thus entitled to minimum wage and overtime).

-Salary Misclassification
+Salary Misclassification & Its Impact

 To be exempt, the employee must: